-The Alamo Mission in San Antonio, Texas, played a role in U.S. history that lives on in Hollywood films, songs, and museums.
-On your visit to San Antonio, use this guide to explore the Alamo and surrounding attractions.
+The Alamo Mission played a role in U.S. history that lives on in films, songs, & museums.
+On your visit to San Antonio, use this guide to explore the Alamo

 The south-central Texas city of San Antonio still retains much of the influence of its cultural heritage.
 Its most iconic landmark, attracting visitors year-round, is the Alamo — star of numerous Hollywood movies and the subject of multiple reincarnations.
 For visitors who want to learn more about the role this famous building played in the formation of the once independent country of Texas, the Alamo Mission in San Antonio is full of rich history and surrounded by a vibrant cultural scene.

 Past Lives of the Alamo

 At various points in time, this modest limestone shrine was home to the first recorded hospital in Texas, a post for the Confederate Army, and a Spanish mission, the first of five in the area, established in 1718.

 It’s most well known for being the site of a bloody 13-day siege, for which the phrase “Remember the Alamo” was coined.
 The 1836 battle between Mexican and Texan forces set the stage for the state’s eventual independence from Mexico.
 However, Texan freedom came at the cost of more than 200 lives, including those of legendary defenders Davy Crockett and Jim Bowie.

 Origins and Evolutions

 Originally named Misión San Antonio de Valero, the Alamo was built to house Catholic missionaries whose aim was to spread Christianity to the local natives.
 By the end of the 18th century, it had been secularized along with the area’s other four missions and used as a frontier outpost and military garrison.